 In this course, we will continue sampling the perspectives and methods of computer science.
-The most apparent difference you will observe is the change in notation for expressing algorithms, from Python to Java.
+The first and most apparent difference you will observe is the change in notation for expressing algorithms, namely Java instead of Python.
 Although there will be some review of elementary matters in order to get you up to speed in Java, a major focus of the course will be the use of object-oriented analysis and programming, and we will try to get there as soon as possible.
 Along the way, we will develop tools to analyze the efficiency of algorithms, methods for writing more efficient algorithms, and ways to write more complicated data structures.
-This course will involve much programming.
-I will give you a broad range of programs from many disciplines, since it is important for computer scientists to apply their knowledge to other areas.
+This course will involve much programming, since I view this as an important way for you to understand the topics we will be studying.
+Furthermore, I will give you a broad range of programs from many disciplines, since I believe it is important for computer scientists to apply their knowledge to other areas.
 Finally, we will consider the notion of computations with changing state by looking "under the hood" at computers.

 Instructional Staff and Contact Information

-San Skulrattanakulchai will be the classroom instructor and Choong-Soo Lee will be the lab instructor.
+San Skulrattanakulchai will be the classroom instructor and Louis Yu will be the lab instructor.
 For information about our availability, see our contact info.

 World Wide Web

 All course materials will be available through my World Wide Web page.
-The URL for this course is http://homepages.gac.edu/~mc28/S2011/.
-After this syllabus I will give hard-copy hand-outs only to those students who ask for them.
+The URL for this course is http://homepages.gac.edu/~mc28/S2014/.

 Our main textbook is Introduction to Programming In Java: An Interdisciplinary Approach by Robert Sedgewick and

 The textbook authors maintain a website for the book